Google AdsMarch 2026 · 7 min read

 CHF 3,500+Full market coverage for most Swiss citiesScaling - multi-service or multi-location35-60+

-These lead estimates assume a landing page with a 5–7% conversion rate and conversion tracking working correctly.
+These lead estimates assume a landing page with a 5-7% conversion rate and conversion tracking working correctly (see our GA4 conversion tracking guide).
 If either is missing, your actual CPA will be significantly higher.

 How much does a click actually cost in Switzerland?

-Bar chart showing average Google Ads CPC ranges by industry in Switzerland 2026 — from CHF 0.40 for restaurants to CHF 12 for legal services
+Bar chart showing average Google Ads CPC ranges by industry in Switzerland 2026 - from CHF 0.50 for restaurants to CHF 35+ for marketing/agency keywords

 Average CPC ranges by industry in Switzerland - data from DACH client accounts managed by Dennis Westphal at Growth Junction, 2020-2026.